-Last week I introduced the importance of balance when it comes to preventing falls.
+Last week, I introduced the importance of balance and preventing falls.
 Falling in older adults is tragically one of the most rapidly growing causes of injury and death in the United States.

-If you missed it, you can take a look at Part I to see some of the stats on fall-related deaths.
+If you missed it, you can look at Part I to see some of the stats on fall-related deaths.

-Fortunately, however, it’s not all bad news.
+Fortunately, however, it is not all bad news.
 As I alluded to in the introduction to this series, you have great power over your ability to balance, remain resilient and independent as you age, and prevent yourself from falling!

 This week we are going to start into this journey to better balance and function by first overviewing what balance is, how we maintain our balance and function, and what puts you at risk for falling.

 I’m glad you asked!

 Balance, of course, is your ability to remain on your feet.

 But there is a lot more to it than that, and that is what I want to go over today.

 The way I look at it, there are three main categories of balance:

 Static balance refers to your ability to maintain your center of gravity within your base of support while standing or sitting.
 This one is typically easy to maintain – unless you are a baby just learning how to stand up, you have vertigo, or you had a little too much to drink…